 - The Quaternary Industry also focuses on the provision of services.
 It excludes the production of any specific goods.

 - It requires advanced levels of specialisation and highly skilled individuals.

 - This sector sometimes receives the name as a white-collar environment because of the high education levels required.

 - The services connect with the tertiary sectors and provide a more advanced approach.

-- Developed countries, for example, the UK offer significant opportunities to their inhabitants in this sector.
+- Developed countries, like the UK, for example, offer significant opportunities to their citizens in this sector.
 Sometimes it expands to over 70% of people working in this environment.

 - Developed countries focus more on their quaternary sectors than their Primary Industries.

-- The Quaternary Industry provide intangible services that become difficult to measure.
-The industry remains fragile because of the human factors embedded in the sector.
-Humans feel sick during odd days and the performance levels drop.
-It, therefore, becomes difficult to measure a specific value.
+- The Quaternary Industry provides intangible services that become difficult to measure.
+The industry remains fragile because of the human factors embedded in the sector such as sick days, overall productivity and performance, etc. It, therefore, becomes difficult to measure a specific value.

 - Because of the specialised dynamics, this sector remains sensitive.
 During instability, this sector seems to struggle the most because of its reliance on research funding, for example.